 Monitoring events that take place on small time scales calls for fast read time.
 However past CCD controller technologies were not developed for fast acquisitions.
 An increase in the pixel rate without a change in the technology only leads to more noise sources such as clock-induced charges (CIC) that ultimately pollute the signal and contaminate frames.
 Following this requirement, exposure times are shortened, decreasing the total photon count and increasing the need for lower noise levels.

 A technology manufactured for fast acquisitions

 The expertise developed at Nüvü Camēras lays in the electronics of its re-invented controller, built from the ground up for the purpose of faint flux imaging.
-Through significant reduction of noise sources like CIC, Nüvü Camēras devices image faster with shorter exposure times.
-Even for large fields of view (1024 × 1024 pixel CCD detector size), frame rates can reach higher than 6 frames per second with an electron-multiplying gain of 5,000 and exquisite image quality.
+Through significant reduction of noise sources like CIC, Nüvü Camēras products gather light with shorter exposure times.
+Even for large fields of view (1024 × 1024 pixel CCD detector size), frame rates higher than 6 fps with an electron-multiplying gain of 5,000 can be obtained and still yield exquisite image quality.

 Higher SNR for overcoming research frontiers

 New instruments designed and optimized for Nüvü Camēras’ cutting edge technology are generating certain interest for the conception of versatile space astronomy instruments.

 To learn more about spaceborne applications considered for Nüvü Camēras’ EMCCD technology, read the article linked below, courtesy of Canadian Space Agency’s Dr. Oleg Djazovski.
 It was presented during the 2013 Photonics North Conference held in Ottawa.
 Nüvü Camēras and the University of Montreal participated as coauthors.